sonnk010/flashcard_maker/README.md

         ```
       => Click Copy text button

-    - Back to Home tab http://localhost:8000, click Import cards from clipboard > Fill name and description > Create Course
+    - Back to Home tab http://localhost:8000, click Import cards from clipboard > Fill name and description > Create Course.

 4.  **Setting reminder.**
     - In Reminder tab, select course and time you want to remind, remember active Active Reminder and run Scheduler in Backend.